valve0/LeSploosh/README.md

-Ever wanted the incredibly fustrating of Sploosh Kaboom on your very own desktop- wait no longer!
+Modern games not fustrating enough?

+Need a dose of nostalgia?
+Especially Sploosh kaboom from the Legend of Zelda Windwaker.
+Well...

 Introducing....

 ![TitleCardText](https://github.com/valve0/LeSploosh/assets/10867487/f2112242-4c39-4b63-9fca-ec7c9fbfd27b)

-The nationality (and importantly) copyright ambiguous game that we all love to hate.
+The speed run destroying (and importantly) copyright ambiguous game that we all love to hate.
 Now in text based form.
 Who needs fancy graphics?

 Find the squids! where are they?!